Tuesday, February 25, 2025

 “Once I figured out how everything worked here, it was easy.”

-Her choice of settling down in Florida, specifically Ocala, was largely influenced by the development of the World Equestrian Center, which she saw as a key venue for the future:
+Her decision to settle in Florida, specifically inOcala, was largely influenced by thedevelopment of the World Equestrian Center, which she saw as a key venue for the future:

 “Ocala is full of horses and has beautiful surroundings, which made the decision even easier.”

-One of the biggest challenges Maya faced was getting back to her competitive level after arriving in the U.S.
+One of the biggest challenges Maya faced wasgetting back to her competitive levelafter arriving in the U.S.

-The FEI circuit in the winter season is extremely competitive, and breaking through took time:
+TheFEI circuit during the winter season is extremely competitive, and it took time to make a name for myself:

 “Once I started competing in international classes, it became harder to place consistently.”